-Damage, degeneration or loss of nerve cells in the part of your brain that controls muscle coordination (cerebellum), results in loss of coordination or ataxia.
+Damage, degeneration or loss of nerve cells in the part of your brain that controls muscle coordination (cerebellum), results in ataxia.
 Your cerebellum comprises two pingpong-ball-sized portions of folded tissue situated at the base of your brain near your brainstem.
-The right side of your cerebellum controls coordination on the right side of your body; the left side of your cerebellum controls coordination on the left side of your body.
+The right side of your cerebellum controls coordination on the right side of your body; the left side of your cerebellum controls coordination on the left.

 Diseases that damage the spinal cord and peripheral nerves that connect your cerebellum to your muscles also may cause ataxia.
 Ataxia causes include: